Protectator/LoLarchive/README.md

 What is LoLarchive
 ==================

 LoLarchive is a website that keeps track of each game of League of Legends of you and your friends (or every person you want !).
-Its main goal is to have a trace of your performances and
+Its main goal is to have a trace of your performances and display stats related to them in a nice way.

 How it works
 ============